Skip to main content

 Tuesday, April 10, 2007

 Organized by Sarah Currie (Class of 2007) and Sharla Birch (Class of 2008), 15 teams of veterinary students (60 students total) gathered at 8 a.m. for the Neighborhood Neuter.
-A host of interns, residents and faculty volunteered to join the group in the Junior Surgery Laboratory in the Veterinary Teaching Hospital located on campus.
+Several interns, residents, and faculty volunteered to join the group in the Junior Surgery Laboratory at the Veterinary Teaching Hospital on campuAs.

-“It’s a great learning experience for all of us,” explains Birch.
-“First year students perform the physical exams and run routine blood work.
-Second year students perform anesthesia during surgery.
-Third and fourth year students perform spays and neuters supervised by interns, residents and faculty.”
+“It’s a great learning experience for all of us,” Birch said.
+“First-year students perform the physical exams and run routine blood work.
+Second-year students perform anesthesia during surgery.
+Third and fourth-year students perform spays and neuters supervised by interns, residents and faculty.”

-Nestle Purina sponsored Neighborhood Neuter donating $2,000 to help cover the costs of veterinary medical supplies.
-Special thanks to Dianne Hudson, who coordinated the anesthesia; Dr. Jude Bordelon, who organized a team of surgeons; Dr. Susanne Short, who organized supplies and set up the surgical room and students Libby Gutting (Class of 2010) and Ryan Riddle (Class of 2009) whom helped organize informational meetings for their respective classes among many other things.
+Nestle Purina sponsored Neighborhood Neuter, which donated $2,000 to help cover the costs of veterinary medical supplies.
+Special thanks to Dianne Hudson, who coordinated the anesthesia; Dr. Jude Bordelon, who organized a team of surgeons; Dr. Susanne Short, who organized supplies and set up the surgical room; and students Libby Gutting (Class of 2010) and Ryan Riddle (Class of 2009) who helped organize informational meetings for their respective classes among many other things.
 Other veterinarians assisting students during surgeries were Drs.
 Michelle Franklin, Jim Giles, Zach Ricker, Mark Rochat and Nicola Wilson.

-OSU Veterinary students have been volunteering their time and skills for more than nine years to help animal shelters control the pet population and help animals find homes.
+OSU Veterinary students have volunteered their time and skills for over nine years to help animal shelters control the pet population and help animals find homes.

 MENUCLOSE